IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Nothing will benefit human health and increase chances for survival of life on Earth as much as the evolution to a vegetarian diet.
 Our task must be to free ourselves by widening our circle of compassion to embrace all living creatures and the whole of nature and its beauty.”

->“If a man aspires towards a righteous life, his first act of abstinence is from injury to animals.”

 >“I have always eaten animal flesh with a somewhat guilty conscience.”[1953 letter to Max Kariel]

 >“So I am living without fats, without meat, without fish, but am feeling quite well this way.
 It always seems to me that man was not born to be a carnivore.”[1954]